apigee-127/volos-connectors/volos-mysql/README.md

 });
 ```

-# Getting Started With Your App
+# Getting started with your app

 To use this connector you need two things:

 * A correctly configured database connection profile _*and*_
 * A customized SQL-to-REST mapping file

-## Database Connection Profile
+## Database connection profile

 The database configuration profile is used by the connector to establish a connection to the backend database.
 The profile includes the following fields: